 Before you make a decision based solely on the intro bonus, check out these additional features.

-Remember, too, that you’ll also earn three points for every dollar you spend on dining out and travel purchases worldwide, as well as one point per dollar on all your other purchases.
-If you choose to spend toward the intro offer with dining out and travel purchases, you could have as many as 12,000 additional points to go with your intro points.
+Remember, too, that you’ll also earn three points for every $1 you spend on dining out worldwide and for travel that isn't eligible for the annual reimbursement, as well as one point per $1 on all your other purchases.
+If you choose to spend toward the intro offer with dining out purchases, you could have as many as 12,000 additional points to go with your intro points.

 But, as with any credit card, you need to look beyond the introductory offer to decide whether the card is truly right for you.

-It’s not often, but it does happen and Chase Sapphire ReserveSM is currently that card.
+It’s not often, but it does happen and Chase Sapphire Reserve® is currently that card.

 You can effectively lower the annual fee to just $150 if you collect the full $300 in credits annually.